NageenaS/StockApp/README.md

 Prior to starting the application, confirm that you have the following installed:

-- Python 3.x
+- Python 3.x: Ensure you have Python 3.x for programming.
-- Docker
+- Docker: Ensure docker is installed for container management.
+- Flask: Flask framework must be installed and You can install it via pip.
-- An API key from [RapidAPI](https://rapidapi.com/linuz/api/indian-stock-exchange-api2/playground)
+- API Key: Generate an API Key from [RapidAPI](https://rapidapi.com/linuz/api/indian-stock-exchange-api2/playground) for secure API access.

-## Getting Started
+## Begin Using the App

 1. Clone the repository to your local machine: